Should You Pay Off Credit Cards or Save?

 When Saving Wins Temporarily

 If you have zero cash and unstable income, a small emergency fund prevents new charges at the same punitive APR.
 One car repair put back on a 24% card can erase months of payoff progress.
+Saving wins temporarily when the next unexpected expense would otherwise become new revolving debt at your highest rate.

 The Starter Emergency Fund Rule